- Not Too Tricky

 MAKE THE SKEWERS

 Reserve half of the minced ginger and garlic for the peanut sauce.
-Combine Impossible Burger and the remaining minced ginger and garlic with the lemongrass, tamari, sambal chili paste, sesame oil, and agave, and mix until well combined.
+Combine Impossible Beef and the remaining minced ginger and garlic with the lemongrass, tamari, sambal chili paste, sesame oil, and agave, and mix until well combined.
 Divide into 8 equal portions and form into long, flat patties.
 Rinse the skewers with water and dry them off with a paper towel.
-Insert the skewers into the Impossible Burger patties.
+Insert the skewers into the Impossible Beef patties.

 MAKE THE PEANUT SAUCE